 But those on their way to becoming millionaires know delaying gratification can still be gratifying.
 Watching your savings grow can be very rewarding, Yellen says.
 “You don’t feel deprived,” she says.
 “Your life is actually enriched.”

-Scan a list of the world’s richest people and you’ll notice a sizable amount of them created their wealth by starting a business.
+Many of the world’s richest people created their wealth by starting a business.

-While you likely won’t ascend to billionaire status, starting a business or a side job can help you pay down high-interest debt or boost your savings.
+While you might not attain the net worth of Bill Gates or Jeff Bezos, starting a business or a side job can help you pay down high-interest debt or boost your savings.

 “Anybody can start a business,” says Phillip R. Christenson, chartered financial analyst with Phillip James Financial.
 “Take one of your hobbies or interests and see how you can use it to solve other people’s problems.
 To lower the risk, do it on the side while you continue to work a full-time job.
 It will take hard work, but entrepreneurship is one of the best ways to become a millionaire.
 And what could be better than becoming a millionaire doing something you love?”